kranthi129-ou/FreightFlow-360-Project/readme.md

 ### order_items

 Stores the products inside each order.
-This keeps orders flexible because one order can contain multiple products.
+This allows one order to contain multiple products.

 ---